openstack/grenade/PLUGINS.rst

   Example: create an instance in nova or a volume in cinder

-- resources.sh verify
+- resources.sh verify (pre-upgrade|post-upgrade)

   verify that the resources were created.
 Services are running at this point, and the APIs may be expected to work.
+The second argument indicates whether we are pre-upgrade or post-upgrade.

   Example: use the nova command to verify that the test instance is still ACTIVE, or the cinder command to verify that the volume is